 Ivo Buttinoni

-I was born in Treviglio (Italy) in 1984.
 I earned a Master's degree in Nuclear Engineering at the Milan Polytechnic with an experimental work on magnetic manipulation of Pickering crude oil/water emulsions.
 In 2009 I moved to the University of Stuttgart where I obtained a PhD in Physics working on self-propelled Janus particles.
 In 2013 I moved to ETH Zürich where I was awarded an ETH postdoctoral fellowship to study the mechanical response of colloidal monolayers under shear.
 I was then a Marie Skłodowska-Curie Fellow at the Laboratory for Theoretical and Physical Chemistry in Oxford, working on active colloidal crystals and glasses.
 Since 2020 I lead the Institute of Experimental Colloidal Physics at Heinrich-Heine University in Duesseldorf.

 RESEARCH INTERESTS